LissetheGarcia/High-Performance-Computing/README.md

 # High-Performance-Computing
-This repo expose my journey through high performance computing wether it bu power, scale, or run time.
+This repo expose my journey through high performance computing wether it be power, scale, or run time.